By Jay Morse & Heidi Radunovich, PhD

 A qualitative program evaluation has been conducted to gather feedback on the ELSMF program.
 A total of 1,003 participants responded to surveys after completing the course, and 333 participants also responded to an open-ended question, “What was the most helpful skill you learned in this class?”
 Thematic analysis using 2 independent coders yielded the following themes:

-- Better understanding of how military stress impacts the couple relationship, and an appreciation for the role of communication in strengthening the relationship.
+- Better understanding of how military stress impacts the couple’s relationship, and an appreciation for the role of communication in strengthening the relationship.

 - Appreciation for the integration of life skills into relationship-strengthening programs.

-- Participants commented positively on the course content, and feeling better prepared for deployment after the course, as well appreciating the techniques used, such as active participation and feedback, self-assessment, worksheets, and handouts.
+- Participants commented positively on the course content and feeling better prepared for deployment after the course, as well as appreciating the techniques used, such as active participation and feedback, self-assessment, worksheets, and handouts.

 Offering this type of family life education to military families through Cooperative Extension proved to be more challenging than anticipated.
 It was necessary to provide additional training to county agents related to military life, and to offer programming in a different way than is normally done.
 It was found that offering the program as part of readiness-related training, such as drill weekends or family weekend events, led to better participation and program engagement.
 Both single and married couples found the program to be helpful.
 Overall, this program appears to provide positive benefits for military couples.

 Carroll, E. B., Orthner, D. K., Behnke, A., Smith, C. M., Day, S., & Raburn, M. (2013).
 Integrating life skills into relationship and marriage education: The Essential Life Skills for Military Families program.
 Family Relations, 62(4), 559-570. doi:10.1111/fare.12027